StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 You break into a dilemma, each fellow has its own characteristics they can move, swordfight, some shoot arrows etc. You fear each fellow will have a lot of duplicated code and seek a way to solve this.
 Let's explore some elven wisdom before we begin this coding journey.

 Enter the one formation to rule them all in the game industry: The design pattern Entity Component System.
+This design pattern helps break down the world into the Entities made up of Components and Systems interested in updating the Components.

 An entity is essentially an empty object, so lets form ourselves a Gandalf the Grey:
 ```
 var gandalf = new Entity();
 gandalf.addComponent(new ImageRenderComponent("gandalf.png));
 gandalf.addComponent(new PositionComponent({x: 10, y: 20}));
+gandalf.addComponent(new MovementComponent({x: 5, y: 5}));
 gandalf.addComponent(new HairComponent("grey"));
 gandalf.addComponent(new StaffComponent(100));
 ...many more awe inspiring components.
 ```

-So we have Gandalf but how does he work his magic, move fearlessly throughout the world?
+So we have Gandalf but how does he work his magic or move fearlessly throughout the world?
 We define a System that finds all game objects in the game based on a component and does actions on them.

 ```
 class MovementUpdateSystem {
-  var entitiesToMove = Game.getAllEntitiesWithComponents(PositionComponent, MovementComponent);
+  var entitiesToMove = GameEngine.getAllEntitiesWithComponents(PositionComponent, MovementComponent);
   foreach (entitiesToMove as entity) {
           var position = entity.getComponent(PositionComponent)
           var movement = entity.getComponent(MovementComponent)